MejdHub/ColorToBlack-WhiteAi/README.md

 # ColorToBlack-WhiteAi
-Turn any color to black and white(rgb values)
+Turn any color(rgb values) to black and white